FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 ## Create Embeddings

-To be able to search, we need to encode the images in embeddings.
-Since we would like to use using multiple modalities, aka text, images or audio.
-We decided to use the new Meta model called [ImageBind](https://imagebind.metademolab.com/).
+To search the images given a query, we need to encode the images in embeddings and then encode the query and perform cosine similarity to find the "closets", aka "most similar" images.
+We would like to search using multiple modalities, text, images or audio, for this reason, we decided to use the new Meta model called [ImageBind](https://imagebind.metademolab.com/).

-In a nutsheel, ImageBind is a transformer based model trained on multiple pairs of modalities, e.g. text-image, and learn how to map all of them in the same vector space.
-This means that a text query `"dog"` will be mapped close to a dog image, allowing us to seamlessly search in that space.The main advantage is that we don't need one model per modality, like in CLIP where you have one for text and one for image, but we can use the **same weights** for all of them.
+In a nutshell, ImageBind is a transformer-based model trained on multiple pairs of modalities, e.g. text-image, and learns how to map all of them in the same vector space.
+This means that a text query `"dog"` will be mapped close to a dog image, allowing us to seamlessly search in that space.
+The main advantage is that we don't need one model per modality, like in CLIP where you have one for text and one for image, but we can use the **same weights** for all of them.
 The following image taken from the paper shows the idea

 ![alt](images/imagebind.png)

 The model supports images, text, audio, depth, thermal, and IMU data.
 We will limit ourself to the first three.

-Moreover, we can do **Embedding space arithmetic**, where we add multiple modalities embeddings to capture different semantic information.
+Moreover, we can do **Embedding space arithmetic**, where we add (or subtract) multiple modalities embeddings to capture different semantic information.
+We'll play with it later on

 ![alt](images/imagebind_arithmentic.png)

 For the most curious reader, you can learn more by reading the [paper](https://arxiv.org/abs/2305.05665)

 Okay, let's get the embeddings.
-We need to load the model and store the embeddings for all the images.
+We need to load the model and store the embeddings for all the images so we can later on read them and dump them in the vector db.

-Getting the embeddings is quite easy with the [ImageBind code](https://github.com/facebookresearch/ImageBind)
+Getting the embeddings is quite easy with the [ImageBind code](https://github.com/facebookresearch/ImageBind) code.

 ```python
 import data